mrndstvndv/mrndstvndv.github.io/blogs/run-void-on-termux.md

-# How to run voidlinux on termux using chroot
+# How to run voidlinux on termux using chroot 🚧 IN PROGRESS 🚧

 ## Requirements